fengweijp/anywhichway/README.md

 At the moment it is up to the implementor to look-up session ids, user ids and groups if they are needed.

-Since the "returnValue" reference is an in memory version, it can be modified, i.e. properties can be deleted or their values can be masked for read and eliminated or restored to their current stored value for write.
-The "storedValue" is frozen and should be used for reference only.
+Since the `returnValue` reference is an in memory version, it can be modified, i.e. properties can be deleted or their values can be masked for read and eliminated or restored to their current stored value for write.
+The `storedValue` is frozen and should be used for reference only.
 Attempts to change it will result in an error.

+# Extending AnyWhichWay